GOP-controlled Arizona county refuses to certify election

 The response blamed prominent Republicans, including party chair Kelli Ward, for sowing confusion by telling supporters on Twitter not to place their ballots in a secure box to be tabulated later by more robust machines at county elections headquarters.

 The county said that just under 17,000 Election Day ballots were placed in those secure boxes and all were counted.
-Only 16% of the 1.56 million votes cast in Maricopa County were made in-person on Election Day.
-Those votes went overwhelmingly for Republicans.
+Officials also said the problem was distributed across the county, dispelling claims by Lake that it was concentrated in Republican areas.
+Election Day ballots went overwhelmingly for Republicans, though only 16% of the 1.56 million votes cast in Maricopa County were made in-person on Election Day.

-Maricopa County supervisors heard from dozens of people angry about the printing issue, some demanding the county hold a revote, though there is no provision in state law allowing that.
-The county was expected to certify later Monday.
+Maricopa County supervisors heard for hours from dozens of people angry about the election, some demanding the county hold a revote, though there is no provision in state law allowing that.
+Supervisors unanimously approved the canvass.

-The Republican National Committee and the GOP candidate for Arizona attorney general, Abraham Hamadeh, filed an election challenge in his race, which is slated for an automatic recount with Hamadeh trailing by 510 votes.
+“This was not a perfect election,” said Board of Supervisors Chairman Bill Gates, a Republican.
+“But it was safe and secure.
+The votes have been counted accurately.”

-Ward has urged supporters to push their county supervisors to delay certification votes until after an afternoon scheduling hearing in the Hamadeh case.
+Meanwhile, Maricopa County Superior Court Judge Randall Warner said he would decide in the next few days whether to allow an election challenge by Abraham Hamadeh, the Republican candidate for Arizona attorney general, to move ahead.